 The protagonist and narrator, Jane is an orphaned girl caught between class boundaries, financial situations, and her own conflicted feelings.
-In her youth and again as a governess, Jane must depend on others for support… (read full character analysis)
+In her youth and again as a governess, Jane must depend on others for support… read analysis of Jane Eyre

 The wealthy master of Thornfield Hall and Jane's employer and, later, her husband.
-Over the course of his life, he grows from a naive young man, to a bitter playboy in Europe, to a humble… (read full character analysis)
+Over the course of his life, he grows from a naive young man, to a bitter playboy in Europe, to a humble… read analysis of Edward Fairfax Rochester

 A parson with two sisters at Moor House, and Jane's cousin.
 Much like Jane, St. John is a restless character, searching for a place and purpose in life.
-Like Mr. Rochester, St. John has a… (read full character analysis)
+Like Mr. Rochester, St. John has a… read analysis of St. John Rivers

 Jane's young pupil at Thornfield, who is Mr. Rochester's ward.
 As Jane reforms Adèle's "French" characteristics with an English education, she symbolically restores Mr. Rochester's morality from his previous lifestyle.